MoserMichael/myenv/README.md

 makes  short beep. (default frequency 1000)

-used the following to install it on fedora: sudo dnf install sox pavucontrol alsa-utils
+used the following to install prerequisites it on fedora: sudo dnf install sox pavucontrol alsa-utils

+on mac osx it works out of the box.

 ```
 [link to docker-push-repo.sh](https://github.com/MoserMichael/myenv/blob/master/scripts//docker-push-repo.sh)